East Bangor Municipal Authority

 Non-Detects (ND) — laboratory analysis indicates that the contaminant is not present at a detectable level.

-Parts per million (ppm) or Milligrams per liter (MG/I) – one part per million corresponds to one minute in two years or a single
+Parts per million (ppm) or Milligrams per liter (MG/I) — one part per million corresponds to one minute in two years or a single penny in 10,000.

 Picocuries per liter (pCi/L) — picocuries per liter is a measure of the radioactivity in water.